informagi/ipfsearch/README.md

 If the results weren't satisfactory it asks in the channel of that topic.
 Now nodes specialising in these topics search their local files and share their results with the querying node.

+### Evaluation
+After a run we can evaluate how it went.
+For this, we can look at how the files were distributed, how they were then self-organised, how much traffic was caused and, of course, how well the search performed.

 ## Running the Code
 For a guide to setting up and running the test environment check out the `Readme.md` inside the [`DockerSetup/`](https://github.com/informagi/ipfsearch/tree/master/DockerSetup) folder.
 To get data that the test enviornment can use, check out the `Readme.md` inside the [`Data/`](https://github.com/informagi/ipfsearch/tree/master/Data) folder.